Schedule Examples

 1. Add the US users (User 1 and User 2) by selecting Select a User in Layer 1.

-2. Select weekly as the rotation type, set the Handoff time to the beginning of your shift, and select Restrict on-call shifts to specific times.
+2. Select weekly as the rotation type and set the Handoff time to the beginning of the shift.

 1. Click Apply.